Grocery Shopping TipsHow Top-Up Grocery Shopping Works

 Related: The Most Expensive Grocery Stores in Canada

-Occasionally, we will buy top-up groceries from Amazon Canada, depending on if they are the best deal.
+Occasionally, we will buy top-up groceries from Amazon Canada, depending on whether they are the best deal.

-Often, we go to Food Basics for certain top-up groceries, such as buying milk or bread as needed, fruits and vegetables, etc.
+Often, we visit Food Basics for specific top-up groceries, such as milk, bread, and fruits and vegetables, as needed.

 We would only go to Zehrs for flyer specials or to pick up from Flashfood.